Book Project

 Working Papers

-"From Optimism to Backlash: Uruguay and the Gelman Decision After Ten Years" (with Debbie Sharnak).
-Under review.
-[Working paper]
+"From Cautious Optimism to Backlash: Uruguay and the Gelman Decision After Ten Years" (with Debbie Sharnak).
+Revise and Resubmit.

 Book Reviews